 - Örebro University

 The text in each Call for Proposal outlines the purpose and objectives of the programme, the background, eligibility requirements, how the university and the business sector are expected to collaborate, formal requirements, assessment criteria and timetable.
 The projects must be co-produced between researchers and the business sector.
-For more information about co-production, see the menu.

 The application must be registered via the Knowledge Foundation’s portal, under the heading Ansök & Rapportera.

 The Knowledge Foundation funds education and research under the condition that the business sector makes an equivalent contribution.